PRODUCT COMPARISONS

 A Comparison between IronPDF For Java and iTextPDF itext7 for Java - Figure 6

 IronPDF is free for development and can always be licensed for commercial deployment.
-Licenses are available for single-project use, individual developers, agencies, and global corporations, as well as for SaaS and OEM redistribution.
+IronPDF License Details for single-project use, individual developers, agencies, and global corporations, as well as for SaaS and OEM redistribution.
 All licenses include a 30-day money-back guarantee, one year of product support and updates, validity for dev/staging/production, and also a permanent license (one-time purchase).

 Pricing for the Lite package starts from $749.

-• Licneses include one year of unconditional support
+• Licenses include one year of unconditional support.

 A Comparison between IronPDF For Java and iTextPDF itext7 for Java - Figure 7